I’m a local writer and artist who spends too much time money and calories in the glorious eating options in Greenwich, Blackheath and nearby.

 And I’m opinionated.
 That’s why I write this blog, so that my opinions get the airings that my friends have been rescued from.

-My paintings are at www.alexpaintings.com if you enjoy art.
+My paintings are at www.alexpaintings.com if you enjoy art and there is a bit about my writing too.
 But this blog is about food and drink.
 I’m using this “about page” as a summary of the meals that were really great, or err kind of disastrous.
 Please feel free to make suggestions of where I should visit next… or just disagree.

 Now on the coffee shop front (after all, that’s how you know me)